 - You can add garlic and raw onions if your guests don't mind them.

-- Add fruits like pear, apples and raisins instead of adding sugar or honey if you want some sweetness in your salad.
+- Add fruits like pear, apples, or raisins instead of adding sugar or honey if you want some sweetness in your salad.
 This helps keep it healthy.

 - Also note that the longer this cabbage salad sits, the more liquid it will release, and the less fresh and crunchy it will be.
 Trust me, a soggy salad is as unpalatable as soggy paper.
 Just one more reason to serve it immediately.

-Now, my dear, next time you pass white cabbage on the veggie aisle, don't dismiss its value.
-I hope the 8 health benefits of cabbage that I've shared have inspired you to try different cabbage recipes.
-Please pick a green cabbage on your next shopping trip and try this salad out!
+Now, my dear, I hope the 8 health benefits of cabbage that I've shared have inspired you to add cabbage to your menu.
+You must try this sensational seared red cabbage with rhubarb.

-I would love to get feedback from you.
+I would love to get feedback.
 Let me know in the comments how yours turned out, and if your family liked it.